mcrawley/Watson-Customer-Feedback/README.md

 ## Running the application in the cloud ##

   To use the audio recording functionality of the application, please view the application in Chrome and ensure 'https://' is present at the start of the application url when viewing the application from Bluemix.
 If not, simply add to the start of the url and press Enter.

+  Sample English and French audio is available in the repository in the Samples folder.
+When played at full volume, this audio will be detected by the application and produce results sufficient for demonstration purposes.
+Please note, the accuracy of the speech to text and translation services will be compromised by low volume or lack of clarity.

 ## Running the application locally ##